Prosecco & Petals

 Most bridal looks are made to last the day, and this will include dealing with adverse weather.
 However, if you know in advance that your day will be rainy, it is worth catching up with your makeup artist and hairdresser to re-check your style and make sure it will last.

 Makeup can easily be shifted to waterproof versions, but your hairstyle should be one that the rain will not impact.
 For wet weather weddings, it is recommended to either go for a very relaxed style so your hair can do what it usually does in the rain or to go for a firm hold style – if your hair is prone to frizzing.
 If you love your look and do not want to change, ask your hairdresser to use products to protect your hair from frizz.

 If you have planned for a grand arrival in a show-stopping car do not panic, the raining weather can add to the glamour as you can be greeted like a star with an umbrella and your father waiting.
 If you are keen that guests see your arrival, make sure that umbrellas are distributed to guests on arrival: These do not need to cost much and can be bought in bulk.

 Related article: bridal transport

-If the weather on your day is affecting your fashion choices, it is bound to affect your guests who have invested in special outfits for the occasion.
+If the weather on your day is affecting your fashion choices, it is bound to also affect your guests who have invested in special outfits for the occasion.
 To ensure they feel just as special, make sure umbrellas are distributed as they arrive.
 Additionally, beauty products can be placed in the toilets and blankets distributed around the ceremony or reception room.

-If you had planned outdoor games and entertainment to keep the kids entertained, switch these to indoor puzzles and a comfortable, quiet area where kids can safely play without parents having to worry about safety or breakages: This will be hugely popular and can be created last minute by a visit to low-cost children/home stores.
+If you had planned outdoor games to keep the kids entertained, switch these to indoor puzzles and a comfortable, quiet area where kids can safely play without parents having to worry about safety or breakages: This will be hugely popular and can be created last minute by a visit to low-cost children/home stores.